Budget Calculator

 A monthly budget is a plan for how you will allocate your income across spending, saving, and debt repayment.
 The process has four steps:

-2. List your fixed expenses: These are the same every month — rent/mortgage, car payment, insurance, loan minimums.
+2. List your fixed expenses: These are the same every month — rent or mortgage, car payment, insurance premiums, minimum loan payments, and fixed subscriptions.

-3. List your variable expenses: These change monthly — groceries, utilities, gas, entertainment.
-Use average amounts based on recent months.
+3. List your variable expenses: These change monthly — groceries, utilities, gas, dining, clothing, and entertainment.
+Use a 3-month average from your actual bank statements rather than guessing.

-4. Calculate the gap: Subtract total expenses from income.
+4. Calculate the gap: Income minus all expenses.
 A positive number is your available cash for saving or investing.
-A negative number means you need to cut spending or increase income.
+A negative number means you need to reduce spending or increase income.

 The 50/30/20 Rule Explained

-• 30% — Wants: Non-essential spending that improves quality of life — dining out, subscriptions, hobbies, travel, and entertainment.
+• 30% — Wants: Non-essential spending that improves quality of life — dining out, streaming subscriptions, hobbies, travel, entertainment, and personal care beyond necessities.

 The rule is a starting framework, not a rigid prescription.
-In high-cost-of-living cities, housing alone may consume 40–50% of income, requiring adjustments to wants and savings allocations.
-The key insight is to keep needs in check so savings and wants both have breathing room.
+In high-cost cities, housing alone may consume 40–50% of take-home income, requiring adjustments to the wants and savings categories.
+The insight of the framework is in the structure: needs first, savings second, wants with what remains — not the other way around.

 Recommended Budget Percentages by Category

 Financial planners suggest the following guidelines as a starting point.
-Adjust based on your income level, location, and personal goals:
+These ranges reflect national medians and should be adjusted based on your income level, family size, and location:

 CategorySuggested RangeNotes

 These are guidelines.
-Your actual percentages will vary based on income, family size, location, and financial goals.
+Your actual percentages will vary significantly based on income level, location, family size, and financial goals.

 What is a good savings rate?

-Financial experts typically recommend saving at least 20% of your take-home pay.
-A 10–19% savings rate is considered acceptable, while below 10% leaves limited room for emergencies or retirement.
-If you can achieve 25–30%, you are building wealth meaningfully faster than most people.
+Financial planners typically recommend saving at least 20% of your net take-home pay.
+A 10–19% savings rate is considered acceptable for most working-age adults, while below 10% leaves limited room for unexpected expenses or retirement.
+If you can sustain 25–30% or more, you are building wealth meaningfully faster than the median American household.
+The Federal Reserve's 2023 Survey of Consumer Finances found that the median retirement savings for households aged 35–44 was only $45,000 — suggesting most people are saving less than they should be.

 How much should I spend on housing?